jjpickering10/CI-MS2-PokerQuiz/README.md

 ## Description

 -This is a site aimed at providing simple quiz games based on the game of poker.
+It is a fun, interactive site with a light and dark theme that allows users to take multiple quizzes/games and save their scores.

 ---